Initial example

 image test_rss_2D_method1.fits

 Reconstructed 3D data cube built from the previous image.
-As expected for the 3D view of these data, NAXIS1=64 and NAXIS2=60 and NAXIS3=2048.
+As expected for the 3D view of these data, NAXIS1=64, NAXIS2=60 and NAXIS3=2048.
 This file simulates the result that will be obtained after reducing a single pointing.

 We can easily compare the while-light image obtained in the two simulated versions of the data cubes.